Hall Effect Sensor Pro Preview

 How Does It Work?

-A Hall sensor has a thin strip of conductive material inside.
-When current flows through it and a magnetic field is applied, it produces a small voltage that can be measured:
+A Hall Effect Sensor has a tiny strip of conductive material inside.
+When current flows through it and a magnetic field is applied, a small voltage (the “Hall voltage”) appears and the chip turns that into a useful signal.

-Applications of Hall Effect Sensors:
+Applications of Hall Effect Sensors

-• Position Sensing: Used in joysticks, gear shifters, and robotics.
+• Position: Joysticks, gear shifters, and robotics.

 content picture